Search the Graduate POS Manual

 Purpose and nature

-The specialized examination is the second part of the preliminary examination and consists of both written and oral components.
-The specialized exam also serves as the university’s Preliminary Oral Examination, which is required of all PhD candidates at Iowa State University.
-As formulated within the English Department, the specialized exam is designed to help you prepare for dissertation work in a specific research area of your choosing.
-Though the format can vary widely, the specialized exam often consists of a written dissertation prospectus and reading lists on which you will give an oral presentation during a POS committee meeting.
+A preliminary oral examination is the second part of the preliminary examination and consists of both written and oral components.
+The Preliminary Oral Examination is required of all PhD candidates at Iowa State University.
+As formulated within the English Department, the oral exam is designed to help you prepare for dissertation work in a specific research area of your choosing.
+Though the format can vary widely, the preliminary oral exam often consists of a written dissertation prospectus and reading list on which you will give an oral presentation during a POS committee meeting.

 - Before setting dates, be aware that certain restrictions exist concerning scheduling dates and times for the exam.
 You should keep in mind that most faculty members will not be available during semester breaks and University Holidays to read and evaluate exams.